JuliaSmoothOptimizers/MultiPrecisionR2/docs/src/index.md

 setrounding(Interval,:accurate)
 ```
 before instanciating a `FPMPNLPModel`.

-3. If interval evaluation mode is used, interval evaluations of the objective and the gradient are automatically tested upon `FPMPNLPModel` instanciation.
+3. If interval evaluation mode is used, interval evaluations of the objective and the gradient are automatically tested upon `FPMPNLPModel` instantiation.
 An error is thrown if the evaluation fails.
 This might happen for several reasons related to [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl/blob/master/README.md) package.

 ## Bug reports and discussions